KelvinKKLin/EPIC-Game-Challenge/README.md

-♥ Project Kanon's For i in Python! ♥
+Project Kanon's For i in Python!
 ===================

 Welcome to Project Kanon!
 Project Kanon is a student run team consisting of dedicated game developers and programmers who are interested in creating an interactive and appealing game for students to learn programming.
 All our code is open-source, and made free of charge, so feel free to download a copy of our code to use it in your own project.
-Additionally, Project Kanon is always looking for committed Alpha and Beta testers, as well as fans who want to sign up for our mailing list.
-If you are interested, you may sign up at https://docs.google.com/forms/d/1pFgpsSuTNAb32Hkw3Wr9Fu57AZ-f6DH3dLoxPm14xyo/viewform.

 *** IN ORDER TO RUN THIS GAME YOU MUST FIRST INSTALL PYGAME.
 Appropriate installers can be found at http://www.pygame.org ***